 “We had seen that the proportion of student athletes moving off campus was increasingly higher than the student body,” Maura Smith, assistant athletic director for compliance, said.
 “The website advertises 92%, and we had fallen to 79% of our student athletes on campus, so we were disproportionate compared to the rest of the student population.”

-Smith said that the athletic department felt they needed to close that percentage gap because the University prides itself on students living on campus.
+Smith said the athletic department felt they needed to close that percentage gap because the University prides itself on students living on campus.

 “If Richmond is going to pride itself on being a residential college — that you come here and you live here for four years — then we as a sect of the University need to uphold that mission,” Smith said.